Responsibilities of licence and permit holders

 Can I get another copy of my licence?

 You may request a copy of your licence (a fee applies).
 Be aware that the wording of licence terms, conditions and restrictions may be updated over time to improve clarity and certainty for the licensee.
 This means that a reprint may not be an exact replica of the original licence issued.
 In this case, you may request a certified photocopy of a licence with the original wording.
-Please contact your local Department of Water office.
+Please contact your local Department of Water and Environmental Regulation office.

 These questions deal only with processes and approvals under the Rights in Water and Irrigation Act 1914.